WojciechMatuszewski/programming-notes/web/typescript/typescript-stuff.md

 1. Rename your `d.ts` file
 2. Specify the `d.ts` file within the `file` block inside your `tsconfig`.

+#### When using d.ts file I accidentally overwritten all definitions for a library

+Depending on how your tsconfig is set up, by writing a `declare module 'XX'` in the `d.ts` file you will be **completely overwriting the types of a given library**.
+This option is a bit nuclear, but sometimes it is completely valid, for example when the library is written in JS and does not export any types.

 ### I cannot override method inside an interface

 **To my best knowledge**, overriding a method declared inside an interface is **not possible**.
 Why?